mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 --- abstract

-Despite the Internet being designed and operated as a decentralized network-of-networks, forces continuously emerge to encourage and sometimes enforce its centralization.
+Despite the Internet being designed and operated as a decentralized network-of-networks, forces continuously emerge to encourage and sometimes enforce consolidation of power into few hands.

-This document offers a definition of centralization, explains why it is undesirable, identifies different types of it, catalogues limitations of common approaches to decentralization, and explores what Internet standards efforts can do to address it.
+This document offers a definition of consolidation, explains why it is undesirable, identifies forces that lead towards it, catalogues limitations of common approaches to decentralization, and explores what Internet standards efforts can do.

 --- middle